 LastPass’ Android app is chock-full of trackers, says a security researcher

 If you’re serious about your online security, you might want to rethink using LastPass and moving your data to another password manager.
-That’s because a security researcher found seven trackers buried in the LastPass Android app.
+A security researcher found seven trackers buried in the LastPass Android app.

 My current favorite password manager, 1Password, has no trackers at all, making me extra glad that I switched from LastPass about a year ago.